kyverno/kyverno/test/conformance/kuttl/generate/clusterpolicy/standard/clone/sync/cpol-clone-list-sync-update/README.md

 ## Description

-This test ensures that creation of a multiple target resource created by a ClusterPolicy `generate.cloneList` rule.
-If it is not generated, the test fails.

-Further it verifies the sync behavior, if the source resource gets changed, the update should be synchronized with the target resource as well.
+This test verifies the synchronize behavior of generated resource, if the selected source resources using a matched label selector `allowedToBeCloned: "true"` gets changed, the update should be synchronized with the target resource as well.

+## Expected Behavior

+This test ensures that update of source resource(ConfigMap) match selected using `allowedToBeCloned:  "true"` label get synchronized with target resource created by a ClusterPolicy `generate.cloneList` rule, otherwise the test fails.

 ## Reference Issue(s)